Benavides beats Price to 2023 Dakar Rally win - Speedcafe

 With the starting order for the final stage based on reverse overall classification, Kevin Benavides was 89th to set off and Price three minutes later in 90th on the road.

+Mud at 29km caused some riders to get stuck but the two big contenders looked to have got through without major drama.

-It was an Argentina-Australia-Australia top three covered by only 29 seconds at Kilometre 33, but Sanders assumed second at Kilometre 68 as Price dropped back to fourth on stage, behind Quintanilla.
+It was an Argentina-Australia-Australia top three covered by only 29 seconds at Kilometre 33, but Sanders assumed second place at Kilometre 68 as Price dropped back to fourth on stage, behind Quintanilla.

 Price fought back in the next 34km, as Sanders closed to 19 seconds off the pace of Benavides, but the 1:17s deficit in overall terms was always going to be a tough ask with just another 34km to go.

-Note: UPDATE: Sanders penalised three minutes but retains third overall